 On the 127-yard, par-3 15th, Zelmati hit a pitching wedge, and his tee shot almost rolled into the hole but settled two feet above the pin.
-Parziale, who shot a 3-over 75, two-putted for par, allowing Zelmati to tap in for the victory.
+Parziale, who shot a 3-over 75 in the final round, two-putted for par, allowing Zelmati to tap in for the victory.

 “It’s more than I even hoped for,” said Zelmati, 32, of Boston, after capturing his first Mass Golf Championship victory.
 “I think it’s a great achievement after working so hard on my game and feeling like I was probably playing a little bit better in practice then getting nervous in tournaments.”

 If the ball rolled a couple more inches, Arthur Zelmati would have pulled off perhaps the most epic finish to a playoff in any Mass Golf event.

 After making back-to-back pars on the first two playoff holes against Matt Parziale, he stepped up to the 15th tee for the third playoff hole.
 His shot was right on line, and it spun back perfectly for a near ace.
 Earlier this week, Zelmati said he was surprised just to be in contention, but that shot put him on the verge of a spectacular victory.